awsdocs/amazon-s3-userguide/doc_source/olap-using-cfn-template.md

 EnableCloudWatchMonitoring=true
 ```

-This parameter enables your Object Lambda access point for Amazon S3 request metrics and creates two CloudWatch alarms to monitor client\-side and server\-side errors\.
+This parameter enables your Object Lambda Access Point for Amazon S3 request metrics and creates two CloudWatch alarms to monitor client\-side and server\-side errors\.

 **Note**
 Amazon CloudWatch usage will incur additional costs\.
 For more information about Amazon S3 request metrics, see [Monitoring and logging access points](access-points-monitoring-logging.md)\.
 For pricing details, see [CloudWatch pricing](http://aws.amazon.com/cloudwatch/pricing/)\.

 **Configuring provisioned concurrency**
-To reduce latency, you can configure provisioned concurrency for the Lambda function that's backing the Object Lambda access point by editing the template to include the following lines under `Resources`\.
+To reduce latency, you can configure provisioned concurrency for the Lambda function that's backing the Object Lambda Access Point by editing the template to include the following lines under `Resources`\.

 ```
 LambdaFunctionVersion: